-Once you have installed all the appliances (the Portal and one or more Engines), you require a software license to make the whole system work properly.
-Before requesting a license, make sure that you have the following information readily available:
+Once you have installed all the appliances (the Portal and one or more Engines), request a software license to make the whole system work properly.
+Before requesting a license, read carefully the licensing terms and make sure that you have the following information readily available:

 - Total number of devices to monitor (Windows and Mac OS).

 - Total number of Mobile devices to survey.

 - Number of servers.

 - Validity period of the license:

 - Start date.

 - Expiration date.

 - Desired optional modules, along with their own validity period (start and end dates):

-- ◆ End-user feedback.

-- ◆ Integration toolkit.
+- Nexthink Act.

+- Nexthink Engage.

+- Nexthink Integrate.

+- Nexthink Enhance.

-- ♦ Web and Cloud.
+- Nexthink Web and Cloud (now integrated into the basic offer).

-- Security.

 - Type of license required:

 - ♦ Online.

-- ◆ Offline.
+- ♦ Offline.